flutter/website/src/content/get-started/fwe/user-input.md

 > [DropdownMenu (Widget of the Week)][]

 ### Slider
-The `Slider` widget lets a user select from a number from a range of values, such as a a volume bar or video scrubber.
+The `Slider` widget lets a user adjust a value by moving an indicator, such as a volume bar.

 Configuration parameters for the `Slider` widget:
 - `value` represents the slider's current value